RiGreenstein/RiGreenstein/README.md

-# 👋 Hey, I'm Riley Greenstein
+# Hey, I'm Riley Greenstein

 I'm a high school student in San Francisco and the soon-to-be founder of **The AI Coding Club** at Lowell High School.
 I love computer science, especially where it overlaps with artificial intelligence.
 I use Tools like Qodo and GitHub Copilot to help me code more efficiently.
 I believe this type of assisted programming is the future.

 ---

-## 🤖 About the club
+## About the club

-**The AI Coding Club** is a student-led group focused on using AI to boost how we learn and code.
-We run weekly sessions where we:
+**The AI Coding Club** is a student-led, teacher-assisted group focused on using AI to improve how to learn and code.
+We have weekly sessions where we:

 - Explore tools like ChatGPT, Copilot, BubbleAI
 - Build coding projects with the help of AI
-- Learn how to prompt more efficiently, debug smarter, and create faster
+- Learn how to prompt more efficiently and create faster
-- Talk about the ethics + future of AI-assisted coding
+- Talk about the ethics + future of AI-assisted programming
 - Compete against other club members in prompt competitions (non-competitive, just for fun)

-We're based in San Francisco, and always open to collaborations, guest speakers, and partnerships that help club members learn and build more efficiently with AI.

 ---

-## 🧠 Current focus
+## Current focus

 - Writing scripts and building games with the help of AI
 - Running our first AI prompt competition